Diary of a Quilter - a quilt blog

 • ×

-Squaring up Half-Square Triangles
+Making and Squaring up Half-Square Triangles

-Last Modified: January 31, 2017 by Amy · This post may contain affiliate links · This blog generates income via ads · 27 Comments
+Modified: Jan 16, 2026 · Published: Mar 11, 2013 by Amy Smart · This post may contain affiliate links · 23 Comments

-Then cut on the drawn diagonal line and press both blocks open and voila: two identical half-square triangle blocks!
-As Sherri mentioned in her tutorial, you are going to want to square-up these particular HST to 2 ½ inches – that means trim them to the right size and make the sides straight – or “square”.
-I personally like making my HST’s slightly large and squaring- up the block when I’m done because it makes the blocks so much neater to work with.
+After sewing the two identical blocks you'll need to "square up" the sides.
+"Squaring-up means" to trim them to the right size and make the sides straight - or "square".
+I personally like making my HST's slightly large and squaring- up the block when I'm done because it makes the blocks so much neater to work with.

 Even with the most careful of sewing, when you sew on the diagonal you are sewing on the bias.
 Drawing that line and sewing before you cut, will help keep the diagonal edges from stretching but there will still be some misshapen edges on those blocks.
 Squaring-up will make things nice and neat, not to mention the right size, in many cases.

-One of my favorite tools for squaring up HST blocks is a square ruler with a diagonal line.
+One of my favorite tools for squaring up HST blocks is a square ruler with a diagonal 45 degree line.
 (There are lots of nifty tools for such purposes.)
-You don’t need to have this – it’s definitely possible to square-up with any ruler – but if your quilting budget allows for one of these, over time it’s a great investment.
+You don't need to have this - it's definitely possible to square-up with any ruler - but if your quilting budget allows for one of these, over time it's a great investment.

 When squaring-up a pieced block, you want to be careful to keep that diagonal seam running from corner to corner.
-If your ruler has a diagonal line on it place that line right over the seam.
+If your ruler has a 45 degree diagonal line on it place that line right over the seam.
 This will keep your seam centered and your block square.
-If your ruler does not have the diagonal line, place the corner point of the ruler over the seam and make sure the point you are measuring to (in this case the 2 ½″ point) also on the diagonal seam at the other end.
+If your ruler does not have the diagonal line, place the corner point of the ruler over the seam and make sure the point you are measuring to (in this case the 2 ½" point) also on the diagonal seam at the other end.

-First trim two sides, then rotate the ruler so that the 2 ½″ lines (in this case) are on the newly squared-up edges and square-off the other two edges.
-I know it’s a little more tedious to square off all 4 sides, but it definitely makes that block neat with straight edges on all four sides.
+First trim two sides, then rotate the ruler so that the 2 ½" lines (in this case) are on the newly squared-up edges and square-off the other two edges.
+I know it's a little more tedious to square off all 4 sides, but it definitely makes that block neat with straight edges on all four sides.

-If the block has fairly square sides before sewing up, you could place the 2 ½″ lines directly on the left and bottom edges (right and bottom if you’re left handed) and just square-off the right and top edges.
+If the block has fairly square sides before sewing up, you could place the 2 ½" lines directly on the left and bottom edges (right and bottom if you're left handed) and just square-off the right and top edges.
 Your call.
-Make sure you trim those little ‘tags’ in the corner though, so you won’t have a lot of bulk when assembling your block.
+Make sure you trim those little 'tags' in the corner though, so you won't have a lot of bulk when assembling your block.

 Comments

-1. SewSara
+1. SewSara says

 March 11, 2013 at 4:39 pm